kepingwang/pandora-app/DESIGN.md

 4. Message board showing the current status of the game.

 ### Game Flow
 1. At the start of the game, players choose personalities from the tableau.
+Players get their initial statistics (like gold, happiness, etc.).
 2. Then the game goes in rounds:
   2.1 A event happen and players receive the information.
-  2.2 Players choose actions.
+  2.2 Players choose actions, which can have conditional effects on various statistics.
   2.3 Statistics get updated and players receive the results.
   2.4 Players adjust their personalities.